Title: Fine Art Photographer/Owner; Fundraising Executive; Educator

 Location: Kendall Park, New Jersey, United States

-Duncan Hartley, PhD, Fine Art Photographer, Owner, Fundraising and Educator at Duncan Hartley Fine Art Photography, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements, and leadership.
+Duncan Hartley, PhD, Owner at Duncan Hartley Fine Art Photography, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements, and leadership in photography.

 For more information, please visit: